 Well you might not be surprised to learn that this is not an uncommon problem for most cat owners.
 Cats are renowned for being fussy eaters and they will frequently go through periods of loss of appetite (vets will call any period of not eating cat anorexia by the way).
 But there are many possible causes, some serious.
 So it is always important to take your cats loss of appetite seriously every time.

-So let's take a look at some of the possible causes and how best to treat them.
+So let's take a look at some of the possible causes why your cat not eating and how best to treat them.